AldairbotHerotaku/AldairbotHerotaku/README.md

-- 👋 Hola soy @AldairbotHerotaku porque mi nombre ya estaba ocupado
+- 👋 Hi, iam @AldairbotHerotaku because i forgot another account password @AldairSoraki
-- 👀 Estoy interesado en el AOSP
+- 👀 I quite like systems like lineageOS and GrapheneOS
-- 🌱 Estoy aprendiendo js, python y golang
+- 🌱 Trying to lern JavaScript, Python and Golang

-Ao
+I'm not a developer, I don't know how to code but I upload some useful scripts I use arch btw